tomasnorre/dk-tomasnorre-blog/source/_posts/typo3-crawler-10years.md

 categories: [development,opensource,typo3]
 ---

-Some when in 1998, I didn't have the money for buying my Licenses for my Windows, and I started to look for other legal alternatives.
+Somewhen in 1998, I didn't have the money for buying my Licenses for my Windows, and I started to look for other legal alternatives.
 I was then introduced to Linux and Open Source.
 It took me some months to get use to Linux, but I feel in love with the idea of open source.

 I have now been using Linux and primary open source products since then.
 Later one when I got more into programming I also those the part of